 There are two forms of Private Branch Exchange.
 Standard PBX and IP (Hosted) PBX.

-Previously, only larger corporations were able to use PBX systems, IP PBXs have helped smaller businesses gain to the advantages of using a PBX to manage their calls where previously this capability would have been locked to the larger companies.
+Previously, only more substantial corporations were able to use PBX systems, IP PBXs have helped smaller businesses gain to the advantages of using a PBX to manage their calls where previously this capability would have been locked to the larger companies.

 Other terms used for Hosted PBX include cloud PBX or hosted VoIP.